urbit/docs/tutorials/arvo/ames.md

 checksum with the new, and then sends the packet along to `~worwel-sipnum`.

-Once `~worwel-sipnum` processes the packet, it will know the IP and port of `~bacbel-tagfeb` since `~zod` included it when it forwarded the packet and so will send an ack packet directly to `~bacbel-tagfeb`.
-Communication between the two ships will now be direct until one of them changes their IP address, port, or networking keys.
+Once `~worwel-sipnum` processes the packet, it will know the IP and port of `~bacbel-tagfeb` since `~zod` included it when it forwarded the packet.
+Thus `~worwel-sipnum` will send an ack packet directly to `~bacbel-tagfeb`, unless a NAT and/or firewall prevents a direct peer-to-peer connection, in which case `~zod` will contineu to relay packets.
+Absent these factors preventing a peer-to-peer connection, communication between the two ships will now be direct until one of them changes their IP address, port, or networking keys.

 ## The Serf and the King